Year of entry 2024

 You'll be introduced to topics such as operations and supply chain management, organisational behaviour, strategic management, gathering and understanding data for decision making, corporate social responsibility, and ethical and sustainable business.

-The Management in Practice module is the core module of the course and is studied across two semesters.
+Management in Practice is a core module which is studied across two semesters.
 Designed to equip you with the professional skills you need to be an effective manager, you’ll cover team working, leadership, self-development and employability.
 The module draws on input from a variety of sources including the Business School’s corporate partners.

-Alongside these core areas, you will also be offered the opportunity to select a themed study stream that will allow you to pursue your interests.
-For example, you may choose to explore digital business, marketing and human influence, management decision making, organisational behaviour or enterprise and entrepreneurship.
+Alongside these compulsory areas, you’ll also be offered the opportunity to select a themed study stream that will allow you to pursue your interests.
+This could include exploring digital business, marketing and human influence, or enterprise and entrepreneurship.

 In addition, a module in research design and analysis will prepare you to complete your dissertation in the final semester.
-The dissertation is an independent research project on a topic of your choice, which can be tailored to meet your individual career goals.
+The dissertation is an independent research project on a topic of your choice, which can be tailored to meet your individual interests and career goals.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.